All Episodes

 They've got two things to do.

-And there are people out there who are trying to destroy his reputation, and that's who you go after when you're trying to restore somebody's uh reputation.
+And there are people out there who are trying to destroy his reputation, and that's who you go after when you're trying to restore somebody's reputation.

 So you can expect these lawyers to seek broad discovery of classified materials.

-In fact, they will also, they will also probably demand every piece of documentation on the referral from the CIA to the Justice Department, which asked for this investigation in the first place, to and they want to determine the true nature of her employment.
+In fact, they will also probably demand every piece of documentation on the referral from the CIA to the Justice Department, which asked for this investigation in the first place.

-They'll f they'll ferret that out.
+They'll ferret that out.

-Um all this was the basis for the Iraq war.
+All this was the basis for the Iraq war.

-Uh they're just gonna totally nuke this.
+They're just going to totally nuke this.

-And the the great thing about it is they're gonna make these requests under the uh terms of discovery, and you know the government won't want to turn over everything.
+And the great thing about it is they're going to make these requests under the terms of discovery.

-Uh and the media will go nuts.
+And the media will go nuts.

-There, they will they will go more nuts than they were during Fitzgerald's investigation.
+They will go more nuts than they were during Fitzgerald's investigation.

 It landed one of their own in jail.